LukysGaming/weblink-scraper/README.md

 ## Description

-This Python script allows you to extract links from a webpage using BeautifulSoup and Requests.
+This (probably overcomplicated) link scraper allows you to extract links from a webpage using BeautifulSoup and Requests.
 It has some basic user error prevention

 ## Installation